DETAILED ACTION

 The claims are analyzed to determine whether it is directed to a judicial exception.
 The following claims identify the limitations that recite additional elements in bold and the abstract idea without bold.
 Underlined claim limitations denote newly added claim limitations:

-Claim 1, 11, and 20 recite a method comprising: authenticating, by one or more processors, a first user of a plurality of users configured to access a data exchange platform; retrieving, by the one or more processors, responsive to authenticating the first user, a profile associated with the first user from the data exchange platform, the profile comprising an initial tier assigned to the profile associated with the first user; receiving, by the one or more processors, via a user interface field rendered on a user device, first data supplied by the first user; storing, by the one or more processors, the first data in a data structure communicatively coupled to the data exchange platform, the first data stored with an association to the initial tier determining, by the one or more processors, a score for the first data, the score determined for the first data according to existing data included in the data structure; determining, by the one or more processors, an updated tier assigned to the profile associated with the first user, based on the score determined for the first data; and transmitting, by the one or more processors, second data from the data structure to the first user via the user device based on the updated tier assigned to the profile associated with the first user, the second data comprising data stored in the data structure with an association to the updated tier and received from a subset of users from the plurality of users, the subset of users corresponding to the updated tier assigned to the profile associated with the first user.
+Claim 1, 11, and 20 recite a method comprising: authenticating, by one or more processors, a first user of a plurality of users configured to access a data exchange platform; retrieving, by the one or more processors, responsive to authenticating the first user, a profile associated with the first user from the data exchange platform, the profile comprising an initial tier assigned to the profile associated with the first user, the initial tier defining an initial access level to data stored in a data structure communicatively coupled to the data exchange platform; receiving, by the one or more processors, via a user interface field rendered on a user device, first data supplied by the first user; storing, by the one or more processors, the first data in a data structure, the first data stored with an association to the initial tier determining, by the one or more processors, a score for the first data, the score determined for the first data according to existing data included in the data structure; determining, by the one or more processors, an updated tier assigned to the profile associated with the first user, based on the score determined for the first data; and transmitting, by the one or more processors, second data from the data structure to the first user via the user device based on an updated access level defined by the updated tier assigned to the profile associated with the first user, the second data comprising data stored in the data structure with an association to the updated tier and received from a subset of users from the plurality of users, the subset of users assigned to the updated tier assigned to the profile associated with the first user.
 These limitations, as drafted, under its broadest reasonable interpretation, covers performance via certain methods of organizing human activity, but for the recitation of generic computer components.
 Under human activity, the limitations are fundamental economic practice, such as trading.
 The claims are also commercial interactions, specifically business relations, and managing interactions between (following instructions).
 Lastly, the claims are capable of being performed in the human mind, such as by pen and paper.
 More specifically, under fundamental economic practice, the claims involve mitigating risk.
 Accordingly, the claim recites an abstract idea.
 The mere recitation of generic computer components in the claims do not necessarily preclude that claim from reciting an abstract idea.
 (Step 2A-Prong 1: Yes.
 The claims recite an abstract idea).

 Step 2A, Prong Two: Is the Abstract Idea Integrated into a Practical Application? (see MPEP 2106.04(d)).
 No.